 However, the buyer should not continue to use the product on which he found the defect.
-In the case of defects occurring after purchase, they must be announced without undue delay after the defect is discovered, at the latest by the expiry of the warranty period.
+In case of defects occurring after purchase, they must be announced without any undue delay after the defect is discovered, at the latest by the expiry of the warranty period.
 After the warranty period expires, the right to claim expires as well.

 Instead of removing the defect, the buyer may require replacement of the item or, if the defect concerns only a part of the item, replacement of the part if this does not incur disproportionate costs considering the price of the goods or the severity of the defect.
-Instead of removing the defect, the seller may always replace the defective item with a nondefective item, unless this causes the buyer serious difficulties.
+Instead of removing the defect, the seller may always replace the defective item with a non-defective item, unless this causes the buyer serious difficulties.
 If it is a defect that cannot be changed and which prevents the product from being properly used as a defect-free product, the buyer has the right to replace the product or withdraw from the contract.
-The same rights belong to the buyer in the case of removable defects, but if the buyer can not properly use the thing due to the re-occurrence of the defect after repair or for a larger number of defects.
-In the case of other irremovable defects, the buyer is entitled to a reasonable discount on the price of the item.
+The same rights belong to the buyer in case of removable defects, but if the buyer can not properly use the thing due to the re-occurrence of the defect after repair or for a larger number of defects.
+In case of other irremovable defects, the buyer is entitled to a reasonable discount on the price of the item.

 Settlement of complaint means termination of the complaint procedure by handing over the repaired product, replacing the product, returning the purchase price of the product, paying a reasonable discount from the price of the product, a written call for acceptance or justified rejection.